Ambassador Dore Gold is President of the Jerusalem Center for Public Affairs.

 Col. (ret.)
 Dr. Jacques Neriah was formerly Foreign Policy Advisor to Prime Minister Yitzhak Rabin and Deputy Head for Assessment of Israeli Military Intelligence.

 Brig.-Gen. (ret.)
-Dr. Shimon Shapira, who served as the Military-Secretary to the Prime Minister, edited the Jerusalem Center eBook Iran: From Regional Challenge to Global Threat.
+Dr. Shimon Shapira is a senior research associate at the Jerusalem Center for Public Affairs.
+He served as Military Secretary to the Prime Minister and as Israel Foreign Ministry chief of staff.
+He edited the Jerusalem Center eBook Iran: From Regional Challenge to Global Threat.

 Justus Reid Weiner – Scholar in Residence